 The Magnuson-Stevens Fishery Conservation and Management Act requires regional fishery management councils to designate essential fish habitats (EFH) for all species managed.
 EFH means those waters and substrate necessary for spawning, breeding, feeding, and growth to maturity.
-The primary purpose of the fishing disturbance products is to inform spatial and gear-specific fishery management strategies related to minimization of adverse fishery impacts to essential fish habitats.
+The primary purpose of the fishing disturbance products is to document spatial and temporal trends in habitat disturbance due to fishing, in order to inform spatial and gear-specific fishery management strategies related to minimization of adverse fishery impacts to essential fish habitats.